Outscraper: Pricing, Reviews, Features, and the Best Alternatives in 2026

 • Does Outscraper have a free plan?

-• Lead Scrape is the better choice for budget-conscious small businesses.
-At $247 per year for unlimited scraping, costs are predictable.
-With Outscraper's pay-per-use model, even moderate usage of 30,000 results per month costs over $1,080 annually, and that's before adding email enrichment fees.
+• For a small business watching every dollar, Lead Scrape is the easier call. $247 a year for unlimited scraping means you know the number in advance.
+On Outscraper's pay-per-use model, even a moderate 30,000 results a month runs past $1,080 a year, and that's before any email enrichment fees.

 • Yes.
-Outscraper's base rate of $3 per 1,000 results covers basic business data.
-Email extraction, contact enrichment, and other add-ons each carry separate charges.
-Lead Scrape includes email extraction and built-in email verification in every plan at no extra cost.
+The $3 per 1,000 base rate covers business data and nothing more.
+Email extraction, contact enrichment, and the rest of the add-ons are each charged separately on top of it.
+Lead Scrape puts email extraction and built-in verification in every plan at no extra cost.

-• Lead Scrape is a desktop application that runs on Windows and Mac.
-You download and install it locally, which means your data stays on your machine and there are no ongoing API calls to pay for.
-Outscraper is cloud-based, which is convenient but means you pay for every request.
+• Desktop.
+Lead Scrape installs on Windows or Mac and runs locally, so your data stays on your machine and there are no API calls quietly running up a bill.
+Outscraper is cloud-based, which is convenient, but you pay for every request.

-• The breakeven sits around 7,000 results per month.
-Below that threshold, Outscraper's $3/1K pay-as-you-go model costs less than Lead Scrape's $247 annual fee.
-Above it, the math flips: per-result charges plus email enrichment add-ons accumulate faster than a flat subscription.
-See the cost comparison table above for six volume tiers side by side.
+• Breakeven sits around 7,000 results a month.
+Under that, Outscraper's $3/1K pay-as-you-go rate comes in below Lead Scrape's $247 a year.
+Push past it and the math flips, because per-result charges plus email enrichment add-ons pile up faster than a flat subscription does.
+The cost table above lays out six volume tiers side by side.

-• It depends on your role.
-B2B sales and agency teams get the best value from Lead Scrape: flat pricing, verified emails, and native CRM connectors that Outscraper lacks.
-Developers who need a programmable scraper marketplace should look at Apify.
-Solo users on a tight budget can start with the free Instant Data Scraper Chrome extension for small one-page jobs.
+• Depends who you are.
+B2B sales and agency teams tend to get the most out of Lead Scrape, for the flat pricing, the verified emails, and the native CRM connectors Outscraper doesn't have.
+Developers after a programmable scraper marketplace should look at Apify instead.
+If you're working alone and watching costs, the free Instant Data Scraper Chrome extension handles small one-page jobs.

-• Outscraper does not publish a hard rate limit for its REST API.
-Large jobs are queued and processed in the background rather than returned in real time.
-A few hundred results typically finish in minutes, while 50,000+ record jobs can take several hours.
+• Outscraper doesn't publish a hard rate limit for its REST API.
+Big jobs get queued and processed in the background instead of coming back in real time.
+A few hundred results usually finish inside a couple of minutes, while a 50,000-record job can run for several hours.